< Go to Camping Coffee

 This press is so wonderful that our reviewer uses it for making coffee every day at home.
 It also works well for car-camping or traveling, but is not ideal for backpackers.

-For $30, this is much more expensive than some of the other camping coffee makers on the market.
+For $35, this is much more expensive than some of the other camping coffee makers on the market.
 However, it provides you with the best tasting coffee of all of them, so it can be worth it.
-The AeroPress is the same price as the GSI Personal Press, but it is a better tasting, easier-to-clean system.
+The AeroPress is $5 more than the GSI Personal Press, but it is a better tasting, easier-to-clean system.

 — McKenzie Long